influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 new(name)
 ```

-new returns an instance of Kafkamirrormaker2
+new returns an instance of KafkaMirrorMaker2

 ## obj metadata

-ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+"ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create."

 ### fn metadata.withAnnotations